heike/bulletxtrctr/README.md

 ```r
 image_x3p(bullets$x3p[[1]], file="README_files//temp-after.png")
 ```

+Scan after the transformation: a clear right twist is visible in the right slant of striae and grooves.

 ![Scan after rotation, a clear right twist is visible in the right slant of the left and right shoulders.](README_files/temp-after.png)